codacy-badger/traco.nodejs.webapi/README.md

 ## On Deck

- - [ ] Include the new module instead of using the prototypes
  - [ ] Rework the `simple-file-logger.js` to easyer use and replace the old logger
  - [ ] Extend `nativ/date.js` with `.normalizeDate()`.
 A function wich will generate a `new Date()` with given input like unix, iso or something else date format.
  - [ ] Build a function in `dbhandler.js` that generate a INSERT-Statement with given DBClass and then extend THIS in the `insertOrUpdate()` instead of dobble the code.
- - [ ]  Implement in the new `module/logger.js` a function for automatik file deletion if the file is older than the max Date
+ - [ ] `modul/logger.js` deltetion prozess as a cron-job.
+Done every day/hour/minute.

 ## Backlog